ngrok/ngrok-docs/docs/integrations/plivo/webhooks.md

     ngrok http 3000 --verify-webhook plivo --verify-webhook-secret {your auth token}
     ```

-1. Run a call to your PHLO.
+1. Send a new SMS to your Plivo phone number.

 Verify that your local application receives the request and logs information to the terminal.